abhiwand/atk/doc/source/ad_inst_cloudera.rst

 Set Proxy Info in Cloudera Manager (if necessary)
 -------------------------------------------------

-.. ifconfig:: internal_docs

-    The first step to take in the Cloudera Manager web interface is to add JF's proxy information.

-    1. Click the "Cloudera Manager" hyperlink graphic on the top left portion of the window.
-    #.
-Click the Administration drop-down along the top of the window, then select Settings.
-    #.
-Select the Network button long the menu pane to the left
-    #.
-In the Proxy Server field, enter proxy.jf.intel.com
-    #.
-In the Proxy Port field, enter 911
-    #.
-Hit the Save Changes button to the top right of the active menu
-    #.
-Hit the admin drop-down menu at the top right corner of the window and logout
-    #.
-Log back in using the same admin admin username password combo

-.. ifconfig:: internal_docs == False

 The first step to take in the Cloudera Manager web interface is to add your proxy information.

 1. Click the "Cloudera Manager" hyperlink graphic on the top left portion of the window.
 #.
 Click the Administration drop-down along the top of the window, then select Settings.
 #.
 Select the Network button long the menu pane to the left
 #.
 In the Proxy Server field, enter the proxy qualified name, for example, "proxy.my.company.com"
 #.
 In the Proxy Port field, enter your proxy port number
 #.
 Hit the Save Changes button to the top right of the active menu
 #.
 Hit the admin drop-down menu at the top right corner of the window and logout
 #.
 Log back in using the same admin admin username password combo

 -------------------
 Submit License File
 -------------------

-.. ifconfig:: internal_docs

-    To complete this step, you must first acquire the "intel_bda_graph_analytics_lab_machines_dev_cloudera_enterprise_license.txt" file, which can be found in the "licenses" folder of either the build server or the CLC.

-    1. Under the Cloudera Enterprise column, click on the empty text field to the left of the Upload button
-    #.
-Select the license file
-    #.
-Hit the Upload button
-    #.
-Hit Continue on the bottom right of the window

-.. ifconfig:: internal_docs == False

 To complete this step, you must first acquire the Cloudera license file.

 1. Under the Cloudera Enterprise column, click on the empty text field to the left of the Upload button
 #.
 Select the license file
 #.
 Hit the Upload button
 #.
 Hit Continue on the bottom right of the window

 ----------------
 Specifying Hosts